cobradev4/Python-Chess/README.md

 # Python-Chess - Development Branch
-This is a personal chess project I started to develop fluency in Python.
+This is the development branch with newer features and more bugs!

 ## Current Features
 * Fully working chess game written from scratch